wilfredmulenga/GADS-project-phase/README.md

 ```

 <!-- TODO: add flag to allow http & https traffic -->

-To find the name of the image that I needed I used the command `gcloud compute images list` which returns
-a full list of public images with their image names, versions numbers, and image sizes.

  Task 3: Create a custom virtual machine
  ```